Professional wrestling strikes

-Strikes are offensive moves in professional wrestling, that can sometimes be used to set up an opponent for a hold or for a throw.
+Strikes can be offensive moves in professional wrestling, that can sometimes be used to set up an opponent for a hold or for a throw.
 There are a wide variety of strikes in pro wrestling, and many are known by several different names.
 Professional wrestlers frequently give their finishers new names.
 Occasionally, these names become popular and are used regardless of the wrestler performing the technique.

 Professional wrestling contains a variety of punches and kicks found in martial arts and other fighting sports; the moves listed below are more specific to wrestling itself.
 Many of the moves below can also be performed from a raised platform (the top rope, the ring apron, etc.); these are called aerial variations.
 Moves are listed under general categories whenever possible.

 Body press

 A maneuver that involves a wrestler attacking with the core of the body.
 It is executed from an upright, running position using momentum and weight to run over the opponent.